studiowebux/webux-server/README.md

 // Start the cluster
 webuxServer.StartCluster().then((instance) => {
   if (instance && !instance.isMaster) {
-    // To stop the HTTP/HTTPS server;
+    // For example, to stop the HTTP/HTTPS server;
-    // right after the creation
+    // right after the creation (this is useless ..) instance.close();
-    instance.close();
   }
 });